Carlotta Walls LaNier: Desegregation

-On September 4, 1957, the Little Rock Nine made an unsuccessful attempt to enter Central High School, which had been segregated.
+On September 9, 1957, nine African-American students entered the formerly segregated Little Rock Central High School as the school's first black students, including LaNier.
+White teenage girls chanted "Two, four, six, eight!
+We don't want to integrate!"
 The Arkansas National Guard, under orders from the governor, and an angry mob of about 400 surrounded the school and prevented them from going in.
 On September 23, 1957, a mob of about 1000 people surrounded the school again as the students attempted to enter.
 The following day, President Dwight D. Eisenhower took control of the Arkansas National Guard from the governor and sent soldiers to accompany the students to school for protection.
 Soldiers were deployed at the school for the entirety of the school year, although they were unable to prevent incidents of violence against the group inside.

-Despite the constant torment from the white students, Lanier never cried or retaliated.
+Despite the constant torment from the white students, LaNier never cried or retaliated.
 She remained strong through all the times she was called names, spat on, and knocked over.
 She knew she had to be there as an example student so that all schools could eventually be desegregated.
 During her time there, LaNier was an honor roll student.

 In 1958, LaNier and the rest of the Little Rock Nine were awarded the Spingarn Medal by the National Association for the Advancement of Colored People (NAACP), as was Daisy Bates.
-The crisis resulted in all of Little Rock's high schools being closed during that year.
-Despite this, LaNier returned to Central High in 1959 and graduated in 1960.
+During 1958-59 school year the school closed to prevent in being de-segregated this was supported by the governor and a popular vote, but was it was re-opened.
+LaNier had occupied her time taking correspondence courses so she was able to return to achieve her high school diploma in 1960.

+She married Ira (Ike) LaNier in 1968 with whom she had two children, Whitney and Brooke.
+She has two grandchildren, a granddaughter and a grandson.
+She later lived in Englewood, Colorado.